nexssp/cli/README.md

 - Build your own tools that other people can use,
 - Configurable Error handling with suggested solutions,
 - Save time by using as many languages you like for the solution (combined),
-- At the moment **32 programming languages** can be used in one project (and increasing) with provided templates for each language,
+- Over **50 programming languages** can be used in one project (and grow) with provided templates for each language,
 - Predefined/customisable solutions (nexss allow to predefine solutions for errors to fix them quickly),
 - Easy to develop reusable modules and code.